-Three weeks later, a Danish tourist by the name of Annalisa Andersen was waiting at the till in Waterstones Piccadilly whilst Igor, the friendly young shop assistant, ran ‘A Summer in Stow-on-the-Wold’ through the scanner.
-Or rather tried to run it through the scanner.
+Three weeks later, a Swedish tourist by the name Annalisa Andersson was waiting at the till in Waterstones Piccadilly whilst Igor, the friendly young shop assistant, ran ‘A Summer in Stow-on-the-Wold’ through the scanner.
+Or rather attempted to do so.

 ‘It doesn’t seem to have a bar code,’ said Igor, holding up the book staring at it from all angles.

 Annalisa didn’t care about bar codes.
-She just wanted to pay for the beautiful book.
+She just wanted to pay for her book.

 ‘Let me make a phone call, and I’ll find the price for you,’ said Igor.

 Weeks went by, phone calls were had, emails sent, heads scratched and CCTV footage studied.

 But one Wednesday evening when Florence was picking stubborn clingfilm off her salad in front of the television, she broke into a smile when the presenter held up her novel with the lavender field cover, telling viewers how identical books had been found around Waterstones stores in town, fifty-nine in all.
 The presenter proceeded to interview Igor and somebody from a publishing house about the mysterious Torance Daylingale.